 Once you have been approved for the Child Care Subsidy (see below for steps to apply), your subsidy is paid directly by the Government to your child care provider.
 This amount is deducted from your total fees and you only need to pay the difference.

-For example, if you are eligible for a 45% subsidy and your fees are $100 per day, the Government will pay $45 directly to your provider and you will pay the remaining $55.
+For example, if you are eligible for a 45% subsidy and your fees are $100 per day, the Government will calculate $45 of subsidy to apply to your child's booking, but they will also withhold 5% of that subsidy amount, so the subsidy that will be paid directly to your provider is $42.50 and you will pay the remaining $57.50.

 You can use our Child Care Subsidy Calculator to help you estimate your subsidy percentage.